LMNonlinear/HarMNqEEG/readme.md

    'actiChamp Russia'
    'neuroscan Colombia'
    'nvx136 Russia'
-3. Based on model comparison, the norm is a variable of age and frequency, so it shows as an EEG development surface for narrow-band EEG DPs.
+3. Based on the model comparison, the norm is a variable of age and frequency, so it shows as an EEG development surface for narrow-band EEG DPs.

 ## Example Data Description

-The data is available on Synapse https://doi.org/10.7303/syn26712979, extract data folder to the root of the repository.
+The data is available on Synapse https://doi.org/10.7303/syn26712979, extract the data folder to the root of the repository.
 The data include:

 1. **example**:
    a.
-BarbadosMalnutrition contains the cross-spectrum tensor of Barbados 1978 malnutrition dataset [2] which got by running **the data_gatherer.m**
+BarbadosMalnutrition contains the cross-spectrum tensor of Barbados 1978 malnutrition dataset [2] which can be obtrained by running **the data_gatherer.m**
-   Note: take care with the EEG epoch which will use in step2 for Hermitian positive defined (HPD) matrix regularization[3]. the path of the cross-spectrum should include the path and name of .mat file which will be used for load data in **step 2**.
+   Note: take care with the EEG epoch which will be used in step2 for Hermitian positive defined (HPD) matrix regularization[3]. the path of the cross-spectrum should include the path and name of .mat file which will be used for loading data in **step 2**.
 2. **norm**:
    Including norms norm_`<typeDPs>`_`<model>`_`<batch>`.mat for calculating the global z-scores and batch harmonized z-scores for `<typeDPs>` and the geometric mean for mapping the cross-spectrum tensor to tangent vector space in step and this only need for Hermitian Riemannian DPs Preprocessing.